Creating a bootable USB stick with Apple Mac OS X, also for downgrade purposes

 sudo /Applications/Install\ macOS\ El\ Capitan.app/Contents/Resources/createinstallmedia --volume /Volumes/empty

-The command can simply be copied and pasted into Terminal.
-If you also named your stick empty "empty", you only need to press the Enter key.
-If you named your stick something else, replace empty with the name you gave it.
+The command can simply be copied and pasted into the Terminal.
+If you also named your stick empty, you just need to press the Enter key.
+If you named your stick differently, replace empty with the name you assigned.

-Now you need to enter your administrator password, which you use in Mac OS X, to confirm and then press the Y key to confirm.
+Now you need to enter your administrator password, which you use in Mac OS X, to confirm and then confirm with the Y key.

-The stick will now be created.
+The stick is now being created.
 Terminal will notify you when the stick is ready.

 Installation:

-To install the operating system from the stick, it must logically be connected to the device.
+To install the operating system via the stick, it logically needs to be connected to the device.
 If the device is not yet turned off, turn it off.

-To boot from the stick, press and hold the left ALT (Option) key while turning on the device until the stick appears on the display (Install Mac OS...).
+To boot from the stick, press and hold the left ALT (Option) key when turning on the device until the stick appears on the display (Install Mac OS...).

 Next, select the desired language.

-If you want a complete reinstallation (clean install, without all your data) or a downgrade/older operating system, the hard drive must be erased first.
-For a simple update, if you want to keep your data, this is not necessary .
-Here you can directly go to install macOS and confirm the further steps.
+If you want a complete reinstallation (Clean Install, without all your data) or a downgrade/older operating system, the hard drive must be erased beforehand.
+For a simple update, if you want to keep your data, this is not necessary.
+Here, you can go directly to install macOS and confirm the further steps.

-Description of downgrade/clean install (Note: all data will be erased)
+Description of Downgrade/Clean Install (Warning: all data will be deleted)

 Select Disk Utility from the menu.

-In Disk Utility, click "View" in the top left and set it to "Show All Devices" .
+In Disk Utility, click on "View" at the top left and set to "Show all devices".

 Select the hard drive/SSD - not the partitions!

-Then click Erase and give the hard drive a name.
-Confirm the process.
+Then click on Erase and assign a name to the hard drive.
+Confirm the whole process.

-Once the hard drive is erased, close Disk Utility.
+Once the hard drive is erased, exit Disk Utility.

 Now the operating system can be reinstalled.
-Go to "install macOS" and continue.
+To do this, go to "install macOS" and continue.

-Confirm all further steps with continue and select the hard drive where the operating system should be installed.
+Confirm all further steps by continuing and select the hard drive where the operating system should be installed.

 Finally, confirm the installation.

 Attention, very important!
-Always connect the device to a power supply during installation.
+Always connect the device to a power source during installation.
 Always wait for the installation to complete.
-For some operating systems like High Sierra, Mojave, or Catalina, the firmware will also be reinstalled.
-The screen may go completely black for several seconds or even minutes, leading to the mistaken belief that the installation has failed, causing the user to turn off or restart the device.
-Do not turn off or restart the device under any circumstances, or the firmware may be damaged and the device will no longer start.
-If your screen goes black, wait at least 30 minutes before taking any action.
+With some operating systems like High Sierra, Mojave, or Catalina, the firmware is also reinstalled.
+Sometimes the screen goes completely black for several seconds or even minutes, which might lead to the mistaken belief that the installation has failed, causing the device to be turned off or restarted.
+Do not turn off or restart the device, or the firmware may be damaged, and the device may not start at all.
+If your screen goes black, wait at least 30 minutes before doing anything.

-Attention, we accept no liability for any errors that may occur!
+Attention, we do not assume any liability for any errors that occur!
 You act at your own risk, so installations should only be carried out by experienced users.